chloroken/eve-min/README.md

 # Performance Increase

 Many players believe that if a window is out of focus or in another virtual desktop/workspace, it's throttled.
 But, if a window is out of focus but **not minimized**, it will still consume resources.
-Without minimizing (5 clients, max graphics), I see this message on the in-game FPS window when switching, and use over 90% of the GPU:
+Without minimizing (5 clients + max graphics), I see this message on the in-game FPS window when switching, and use over 90% of the GPU while playing:

 ![](https://i.imgur.com/DNjdWlJ.png)

 ![](https://i.imgur.com/WT68EQP.png)

-With minimizing (5 clients, max graphics), I use less than 30% of the GPU while playing with an active client:
+With minimizing (5 clients + max graphics), I use less than 30% of the GPU while playing:

 ![](https://i.imgur.com/RL25rqR.png)